Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

    - exit application

 2. 💵 Deposit Money
    - registered user can deposit money to their accounts

-3. Withdraw Money
+3. 💶 Withdraw Money
    - registered users can withdraw money from their accounts if an amount is available

-4. Check Balance
+4. ⚖️ Check Balance
-  -registered users can check the balance of an account
+   - registered users can check the balance of an account

-5. Transaction History
+5. 🤑 Transaction History
-  -registered users can get full information about recent transactions
+   - registered users can get full information about recent transactions

  #### 🎯 The following features will be added in the next version: